maishsk/ami-has-3-syllables/quotes.md

 F-I-S - AWS Fault Injection Simulator - is not a Dutch fish (even though Werner is from Amsterdam), also not fizz either #3syllables
 A-M-P - Amazon Managed Service for Prometheus - does not plug into your guitar, not does it power your home - it has #3syllables.
 A-M-G - Amazon Managed Service for Grafana - is not a-mig (even though it is rumoured that it can go supersonic) - it has #3syllables
+It is pronounced pre-mi-ses !!
+Yes with #3syllables!
+Just like A-M-I !!